-If you are currently a community or voluntary group and are thinking of assisting your community during the coronavirus outbreak, either by making food to deliver to people's homes or for them to collect, please do this whilst adhering to good hygiene practices.
-Preston City Council is here to support you doing this safely.
+If you are currently a community or voluntary group or are thinking of setting one up to assist your community during the coronavirus outbreak, either by making food to deliver to people's homes or for them to collect, please do this whilst adhering to good hygiene practices.
+Preston City Council is here to support you in doing this safely.

 During this difficult time we are here to help you help your communities.

 Please contact us if you have just started or are thinking of helping out by making or delivering food, so that we help you to do this safely either via email@example.com or call 01772 906907